Mira190/llm_deploy/cloud_llm_framework_report_en.md

 - **Billing model**: Billing is based on storage capacity (GB/month), data transfer volume, and number of requests.
 - **Estimate**:

-- **Object storage**: For GB-level RAG data, the monthly cost is usually several dollars to tens of dollars (tens to hundreds of RMB); if massive multimedia is stored, the cost will rise sharply.
+- **Object storage**: For GB-level RAG data, the monthly cost is usually several US dollars to tens of US dollars (tens to hundreds of RMB); if massive multimedia is stored, the cost will rise sharply.
 - **Vector database**: Depending on the vector dimension, index scale and QPS, it may cost tens to hundreds of US dollars (hundreds to thousands of RMB) per month; large-scale enterprise-level deployments can cost thousands of dollars or more.
 - **Database instance**: Based on instance specifications, storage, and read/write load, ranging from tens to thousands of dollars per month.